sbingler/schemeful-same-site/README.md

 #### Fetching scripts
 A request to get the script via the `src` attribute is treated as any other subresource request and is affected the same ways.

-For example, the following request for a script will not be sent `SameSite=Lax` nor `SameSite=Strict` cookies (nor will its response be able to set those cookies).
+For example, the following request for a script will not send `SameSite=Lax` nor `SameSite=Strict` cookies (nor will its response be able to set those cookies).
 ```
 <html>
 <body>